Montréal winter fun for families

 Get active indoors

-Cool stuff for bookworms and movies buffs
+Cool stuff for bookworms, movies buffs and young explorers

 Winter festivals and outdoor exploring